RK1214/Angular16to20/migration-scripts/ALL_FIXES_SUMMARY.md

 - setTimeout(0) prevents race conditions
 - Works reliably with any number of elements

-### Group Processing
+### Effective Visibility Processing
-- fxShow/fxHide processed together
+- Calculates "effective visibility" for each directive
+- Works with both same-type and mixed-type combinations
+- Detects inverse cases automatically (base ≠ breakpoint)
-- Generates complement breakpoints automatically
+- Generates complement breakpoints for proper responsive behavior
-- Handles all inverse logic combinations
+- Handles all 16 possible combinations correctly

 ---